the-halfbloodprince/the-halfbloodprince/README.md

 ### <del>Who</del> What am I?
 1. <del>A beast</del>
 1. A struggling Front-End Web Developer
-1. Right now I'm on my way to struggle in Back-End too...
+1. A struggling Back-End Developer

 ### Things I can do?
 1. <del>Sing or Dance</del>